-- the parent's views; - the views of the school's head teacher; - information about the child's academic, social and emotional development submitted by the parent; - information about the child's medical history and the views of a relevant medical professional submitted by the parent; - whether the child has previously been educated out of their normal age group; - guidance from the Department for Education on the admission of summer-born children to Reception; - whether the child may have fallen into a lower age group if it were not for being born prematurely.
+- the views of the school's headteacher who would decide which year group in which to teach the child, and - the parent's views, - information about the child's academic, social, and emotional development submitted by the parent, - information about the child's medical history and the views of a relevant medical professional submitted by the parent, - whether the child has previously been educated out of their normal age group. - quidance from the Department for Education on the admission of summer-born children to Reception, - whether the child may have fallen into a lower age group if it were not for being born prematurely.

 Parents should consider the implications of a child being taught out of the normal age group.
-Any school the child later moves on to will not be obliged to continue to educate their child out of the normal age group.
+Any school the child later moves on to will consider that the child has been taught in a different year group but will not be obliged to continue to educate the child out of the normal age group.